Lebanon: America's Proxy Front (2023–Present)

 President of the United States (2021-2025)

-Approved the $8.7 billion supplemental military aid package in April 2024 that funded Iron Dome and the weapons used in Lebanon.
+Approved the $8.7 billion supplemental military aid package in April 2024 that funded the weapons used in Lebanon.
 Vetoed UN ceasefire resolutions.
+Continued arms transfers despite documented use of white phosphorus on residential areas.

 Donald Trump